+'''

+c

-''' c C code.
+C code.

+C++

 C++ code.

 assembler-with-cpp

 Assembly code containing C directives that require the C preprocessor.

 assembler

+Assembly code that does not require the C preprocessor.

-Assembler '''
+'''

 -x overrides the default language standard for the subsequent input files that follow it on the commandline.
 For example: